ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/configuration/conventions.dotnet.markdown

 {CODE MaxHttpCacheSize@ClientApi\Configuration\Conventions.cs /}

-{NOTE: Cache size}
+{NOTE: Default size}

-Default value of this setting is 512MB on 64 bits, 32MB on 32 bits per database.
+The default value of this setting is configured as follows:

+* running on 64 bits:
+  * if usable memory is lower than or equal to 3GB: 64MB,
+  * if usable memory is greater than 3GB and lower than or equal to 6GB: 128MB,
+  * if usable memory is greater than 6GB: 512MB,

+* running on 32 bits: 32MB

 {NOTE/}